drcmehul/Simple-Toast/README.md

 # Toast
-A library to show toast message.
+A library to show simple toast message.